Silver: Oxides and chalcogenides

 Silver and gold have rather low chemical affinities for oxygen, lower than copper, and it is therefore expected that silver oxides are thermally quite unstable.
-Soluble silver(I) salts precipitate dark-brown silver(I) oxide, Ag_{2}O, upon the addition of alkali.
+Soluble silver(I) salts precipitate dark-brown silver(I) oxide, Ag2O, upon the addition of alkali.
 (The hydroxide AgOH exists only in solution; otherwise it spontaneously decomposes to the oxide.)
-Silver(I) oxide is very easily reduced to metallic silver, and decomposes to silver and oxygen above 160 °C. This and other silver(I) compounds may be oxidised by the strong oxidising agent peroxodisulfate to black AgO, a mixed silver(I,III) oxide of formula Ag^{I}Ag^{III}O_{2}.
-Some other mixed oxides with silver in non-integral oxidation states, namely Ag_{2}O_{3} and Ag_{3}O_{4}, are also known, as is Ag_{3}O which behaves as a metallic conductor.
+Silver(I) oxide is very easily reduced to metallic silver, and decomposes to silver and oxygen above 160 °C. This and other silver(I) compounds may be oxidised by the strong oxidising agent peroxodisulfate to black AgO, a mixed silver(I,III) oxide of formula Ag^{I}Ag^{III}O2.
+Some other silver oxides, such as link=Silver(III) oxide|Ag2O3 and Ag3O4, are also known, as is Ag3O, which behaves as a metallic conductor.

-Silver(I) sulfide, Ag_{2}S, is very readily formed from its constituent elements and is the cause of the black tarnish on some old silver objects.
-It may also be formed from the reaction of hydrogen sulfide with silver metal or aqueous Ag^{+} ions.
-Many non-stoichiometric selenides and tellurides are known; in particular, AgTe_{~3} is a low-temperature superconductor.
+Silver(I) sulfide, Ag2S, is very readily formed from its constituent elements and is the cause of the black tarnish on some old silver objects.
+It may also be formed from the reaction of hydrogen sulfide with silver metal or aqueous Ag+ ions.
+Many non-stoichiometric selenides and tellurides are known; in particular, AgTe_{~3}| is a low-temperature superconductor.